 The organizational measures are documented in the security framework concept [SRK TC] and the security concept of the cPKI [Siko cPKI] and are implemented by the operating concept of the Trust Center.
-The relevant requirements from [ETSI EN TSP] Chapter 7.4 b, c, d, e have been implemented.
+The relevant requirements from [ETSI EN TSP] have been implemented.